wso2/docs-mi/en/docs/learn/vscode-plugin-samples/api-testing.md

 # API Testing Sample

-This sample contains a simple REST API, with 4 resources for GET, POST, PUT, DELETE methods and their respective test cases.
+This sample contains a simple REST API with four resources for GET, POST, PUT, and DELETE methods with their respective test cases.

 When the API gets invoked, a simple message is generated according to the called resource method and sent back to the client as the response.